Robyn Logan untangles the jargon and process around Coach Certification.

-Accreditation indicates that a school has had their program undergo rigorous external scrutiny and quality testing by a peak body.
+Accreditation indicates that a school has had its program undergo rigorous external scrutiny and quality testing by a peak body.
 The curriculum is mapped across core competencies, with the faculty, assessment and learning processes all assessed.
-Program accreditations at International Coach Academy include ACTP, ACSTH and CCE’s.
+Program accreditation at International Coach Academy include ACTP, ACSTH and CCE’s.

 Certification is a globally recognized statement of attainment that indicates you have been assessed by an Accredited Coach Training Provider as having the industry recognized skills and expertise required to practice as a coach.

 A credential designates a recognized level of expertise in coaching, as assessed by an industry peak body such as the ICF.
 This is represented by designations such as ACC, PCC or MCC.

 If you want to discuss certification and accreditation and see what program is best for you, please speak to one of our program advisors who will be happy to talk to you about your particular situation.

 “Welcome to everyone from around the world through our Coach Certification Call.

 The first thing I want to talk about is a coach accreditation certification and where it belongs in the bigger picture.